LemmySmackett/LemmySmackettCom/content/stories/mature/rotneedle_midriff_madness.md

 "If my Terror Knights ride bare breasted into battle, so shall I!"

 "Right away, Sire!"
 Rotneedle scampers up.
-"The enemy will cower at your cum gutters!" Ω
+"The enemy will cower at your cum gutters!" ■